An outline of the aim of Paper P4, its structure and how the syllabus is tested

 Structure and layout of the Paper P4 exam from June 2013

-From June 2013 the structure and layout of will change significantly.
+From June 2013 the structure and layout changed significantly.

-From June 2013 session onwards, Section A will contain one compulsory 50-mark question.
-This question will be scenario-based and the requirements will come from different areas of the syllabus.
-The question will normally require candidates to perform complex computations, evaluate and analyse information, discuss and assess various options, and make judgments, possibly based on explained and justified assumptions.
-The question will be substantive and analytically complex.
-It will require candidates to structure at least part of the answer in a formal context for which four professional marks will be allocated.
-These professional marks will be awarded on the basis of the clarity and structure of the answer.
+Section A now contains one compulsory 50-mark question.
+This question is scenario-based and the requirements come from different areas of the syllabus.
+The question normally requires candidates to perform complex computations, evaluate and analyse information, discuss and assess various options, and make judgments, possibly based on explained and justified assumptions.
+The question is substantive and analytically complex.
+It requires candidates to structure at least part of the answer in a formal context for which four professional marks are allocated.
+These professional marks are awarded on the basis of the clarity and structure of the answer.
 They may also be awarded for answers that are presented in the required format.
 So, for example, if a report is required, in order to gain the professional marks, the answer should be in a report format and consist of a title, an introduction, other features as appropriate, a conclusion, and make appropriate use of appendices.

-Section B will consist of three 25-mark questions and candidates will be required to choose two out of three questions as before.
-Although these questions and the requirements will not be as substantive as the 50-mark question in Section A, it is nevertheless possible for the requirements of the questions to come from different parts of the syllabus.
-Unlike previous exams, there will not necessarily be a wholly written question.
+Section B consists of three 25-mark questions and candidates are required to choose two out of three questions.
+Although these questions and the requirements are not as substantive as the 50-mark question in Section A, it is nevertheless possible for the requirements of the questions to come from different parts of the syllabus.
+Unlike previous exams, there is not necessarily a wholly written question.
 Instead all questions in Section B may require candidates to perform computations, interpret and analyse information, discuss and assess various options, make judgments and explain assumptions, and provide reasoned recommendations, to varying degrees.
 It is possible for questions to range from being highly computational to wholly written.
 It is also possible for candidates to be provided with incomplete or incorrect data and information, for which they need to provide further computations and amendments, and then provide analysis and assessments.
 Additionally it is also possible that candidates are provided with numerical data and information, which they need to analyse and provide recommendations.
 It is likely that Section B questions will be scenario-based as well.

-Given that candidates will be asked to consider information-intensive scenario-based questions in both sections, it is imperative that they use their reading time at the start of the paper effectively.
+Given that candidates are asked to consider information-intensive scenario-based questions in both sections, it is imperative that they use their reading time at the start of the paper effectively.